Estimated reading time: 2 minutes

 Mobile usage in the United States shows no signs of slowing down.
-85% of American adults own a smartphone and 64% own a tablet.
-Additionally, consumers are surfing the Web, checking email, using apps and making online purchases on several Internet-enabled devices.
+According to Pew Research Center™, 85% of American adults own a smartphone, and 53% of Americans own a tablet¹.
+Reviews.org reported that Americans spend an average of 3 hours and 53 minutes daily on their mobile phones².

 Mobile advertising strategies.

-Small businesses that do not have large-scale websites, or a longstanding web presence, typically lack high organic keyword ranks on Google, Yahoo, and Bing.
-However, there are a number of cost-effective ways for small businesses to promote their products or services online, and with an emphasis on local search.
+Small businesses that do not have large-scale websites, or a longstanding web presence, typically lack high organic keyword ranks on Google™ and Yahoo®.
+However, there are several cost-effective ways for small businesses to promote their products or services online, emphasizing local search.

 Mobile marketing trends.

-Keep an eye on mobile marketing trends because some of them are becoming quite popular among consumers, equipment vendors, and small businesses alike.
-Mobile payments are gaining significant traction; some of the largest retailers and credit card companies in the country have embraced the technology.
+Keep an eye on mobile marketing trends because some are popular among consumers, equipment vendors, and small businesses.
+In addition, mobile payments are gaining significant traction; some of the country’s largest retailers and credit card companies have embraced the technology.

 Mobile payments make the buying experience easier for customers, whether in a brick-and-mortar store or online.
 Next, Internet-enabled watches, dubbed “smartwatches,” are expected to feature targeted advertising and messaging, making those tiny billboards on your wrist.

-If you want to stay ahead of the curve, consider investing in mobile marketing and updating your website so it is mobile-friendly.
-Doing so can boost your online awareness and help your intended audience find your products and services quickly.
+If you want to stay ahead of the curve, consider investing in mobile marketing and updating your website to be mobile-friendly.
+Doing so can boost your online awareness and help your intended audience quickly find your products and services.